-Generic Name: calamine (topical) (Pronunciation: KAL a mine)
+Generic Name: calamine (topical)

-What is calamine (Calamine Plain)?
+What is calamine?

-Stop using this medication and get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have redness, rash, pus, or other signs of infection.
+- redness, rash, pus, or other signs of infection.